Close Menu

 Seeing the Fantastic Four work together in the field, while also peeking into their daily lives, allows each of them to lead with their humanity.
 Despite being a superhero group with the entire world’s trust to defeat a planet-eating threat, the narrative tries its hardest to portray them as more than just people trying to do their best.

-In some moments, it works, and in others, it feels too idealistic, but even when I disconnect from the idea of refusing to sacrifice one life to save a planet, it is ultimately capturing the heroes that Kirby dreamed up 64 years ago.
+At times, it works, and at others, it feels too idealistic, but even when I disconnect from the idea of refusing to sacrifice one life to save a planet, it ultimately captures the heroes that Kirby dreamed up 64 years ago.

 Much of the success in this regard comes from the cast’s chemistry in varying amounts.
 The romantic chemistry between Pedro Pascal’s Reed Richards and Vanessa Kirby’s Sue Storm isn’t always electric.
 However, their chemistry as parents is.
 But the shining relationship of the film is the brotherly banter between Ebon Moss-Bachrach’s Ben Grimm and Joseph Quinn’s Human Torch (even if he looks like James Gunn’s Fred from Scooby Doo.